Spagett1/pineflash/README.md

 It should flash to the pinecil however mine hasnt actually arrived yet so there is a possibility i have gotten it wrong there.

-I also want to experiment with the async library in rust so the whole program doesnt freeze when downloading.
+# Todo

-Also some sort of toast while stuff is downloading, flashing, etc.
+Some sort of toast while stuff is downloading, flashing, etc.